SEAPUNK/channeladvisor-localdb/README.md

 limitations
 ---

-due to API problems and whatnot, these InventoryItemResponse fields are not implemented into the database:
+due to not enough laziness and not enough time, these InventoryItemResponse fields currently are not implemented into the database:

 * DistributionCenterList
 * VariationInfo